-Have you ever wondered about the role the human resources department (HR) plays when a company plans to acquire another organization?
-Or how often HR is asked to provide its support and insights during the merger and acquisition (M&A) process?
+Have you ever wondered about the role of the human resources department (HR) when a company plans to acquire another organization?
+Or how often is HR asked to provide its support and insights during the merger and acquisition (M&A) process?

 In most M&A cases, the answer is “never” or “rarely.”
 In rare instances, HR is asked to step in too late.
 Surprisingly, most business owners undervalue the vital role HR can play in M&A transactions and fail to understand that, as a department, HR provides many value-enhancing services that no other department can.

 The merger should have solidified the bank’s unique position in the whole of the United States.
-However, three years after the merger deal, none of the company’s top 16 executives (who were specially picked for their new roles) remained with Bank One Corporation.
+However, three years after the merger deal, none of the company’s top 16 executives (specially picked for their new roles) remained with Bank One Corporation.

 THEMIDDLEMARKET published this deal in their list of Top 10 M&A Bloopers in 1999.
-HR white papers published on the Bank One M&A deal clearly highlighted the significance of personnel issues in M&A, issues that were mostly overlooked in the transaction.
-Eventually, Bank One was able to recover its market share; however, the merger certainly threw light on a familiar and significant business complication.
+HR white papers published on the Bank One M&A deal highlighted the significance of personnel issues in M&A, issues that were mostly overlooked in the transaction.
+Eventually, Bank One could recover its market share; however, the merger certainly threw light on a familiar and significant business complication.

-In M&A, both the buyer and seller successfully gather financial, operational, and commercial data, but pay little attention to one crucial aspect: human due diligence.
-They fail to devote the time and resources to study and understand the the target company’s culture and the roles, potential, and mindset of its people.
-This oversight often results in high attrition which sometimes begins as soon as the deal is announced.
+In M&A, both the buyer and seller successfully gather financial, operational, and commercial data but pay little attention to one crucial aspect: human due diligence.
+They fail to devote the time and resources to study and understand the target company’s culture and its people’s roles, potential, and mindset.
+This oversight often results in high attrition, which sometimes begins as soon as the deal is announced.
 Involving HR at the strategic planning level makes it easier to achieve the merger’s financial and operational goals.

 According to a study conducted by SHRM (Society for Human Resource Management), “An estimated 70 percent to 90 percent of all M&As fail to achieve their anticipated strategic and financial objectives.”
 Such failure is attributed to these mostly HR related activities:

-In other words, personnel issues are largely to blame when it comes to the failure rate of mergers and acquisitions.
+In other words, personnel issues are primarily to blame for the failure rate of mergers and acquisitions.

-This is where HR needs to step in relieve such worries.
+This is where HR needs to step in relieving such worries.
 Both the buyer and seller companies should work together to ensure that these issues are sorted.
-It is possible, with two expert teams–both completely knowledgeable of their respective companies–that personnel issues can be resolved professionally and quickly to smooth the transition.
+It is possible, with two expert teams–both utterly knowledgeable of their respective companies–that personnel issues can be resolved professionally and quickly to smooth the transition.

-On both the buying and selling sides of the deal, HR should have a strong influence, especially during the due diligence phase.
+HR should have a strong influence on both the buying and selling sides of the deal, especially during the due diligence phase.

 As per the norm, the acquiring company requests records for business operations to uncover potential pitfalls and avoid liabilities.
 The buyer’s legal counsel and other M&A advisors examine the documents to find any kind of liability that might derail negotiations later.

 The HR department serves as a custodian of all such records.
-They maintain an archive of the company’s internal policies, employment policies, compensation details, benefits, organizational structure, employee database, legal compliance, etc. During the due diligence phase, HR provides large volumes of data and documents.
-The stakes are high for both parties with constant changes and new developments at every turn.
+They maintain an archive of its internal policies, employment policies, compensation details, benefits, organizational structure, employee database, legal compliance, etc. During the due diligence phase, HR provides large volumes of data and documents.
+The stakes are high for both parties, with constant changes and new developments at every turn.

 Long-term attrition is one of the most significant side effects of making a deal without conducting human due diligence.

 Employees face confusion over differences in leadership styles, decision-making, and adapting to the new culture.
-The leadership team faces its own set of challenges: they are unable to make quick decisions or are prevented from making them.
-All this inner reshuffling has an adverse effect on employee productivity and company growth.
+The leadership team faces its own set of challenges: they cannot make quick decisions or are prevented from making them.
+All this internal reshuffling has an adverse effect on employee productivity and company growth.

 Human due diligence is essential groundwork for the smooth integration of two companies.
-Conducted at the appropriate time, it helps the buyer decide whether to go ahead with the deal or kill it due too many integration pitfalls.
+It is conducted at the appropriate time.
+It helps the buyer decide whether to go ahead with the deal or kill it due to too many integration pitfalls.

 To align the company’s workforce to achieve integration objectives, HR must possess credibility, strong business acumen, and, most importantly, HR expertise.
 They should also be aligned with integration objectives and be ready to provide guidance.

-When the HR teams from both sides work together, discuss and formulate the integration strategy, M&A goals are expedited.
-Through collaboration, they can quickly identify present and future impending costs, mutually decide priorities ,and plan the integration of key business areas.
+When the HR teams work together, discuss and formulate the integration strategy, M&A goals are expedited.
+Through collaboration, they can quickly identify present and future impending costs, mutually decide priorities, and plan the integration of key business areas.
 Considerations include:

-Failure to involve the target company’s HR department in the planning activities not only has an impact on that company’s employees and management, but it also affects the level of transparency.
+Failure to involve the target company’s HR department in the planning activities not only impacts that company’s employees and management, but it also affects the level of transparency.
 The buying firm does not know how much information is being disclosed and whether the integration plan’s details are shared accurately.

 The integration team should be formed in advance to avoid any delay in implementing the plan.
 The first step of a good plan is to clarify the leadership team’s roles and responsibilities.
 Once the merger is underway, HR leaders from both companies should openly discuss all issues related to cultural overlap, specific requirements and deliverables, and project plans.
 Executive leadership should rely on HR’s expertise in relationship building, especially during the integration of cross-functional teams like IT and finance.